entzmingerc/drumcrow/README.md

 ```

 ## Shapes
-Select the shape of the synth model listed in Monome Crow [documentation](https://monome.org/docs/crow/reference/#shaping-cv)
+Select the shape of the synth model listed in monome crow [documentation](https://monome.org/docs/crow/reference/#shaping-cv)
 [Easing functions](https://easings.net/) define how to walk point to point
 Shapes can be used to change the tone of the ASL oscillator.
 1 = linear